Discourse Analysis for research paper

 Step 3: Analysis of themes and patterns

-Step 4: Review of outcomes and drawing conclusions
+Step 4: Review outcomes and draw conclusions

 Example: After analyzing the information it has been found that there is a difference in the language of material which is published before regimes.
 When performing analysis you need to focus on the Quality and necessity of products or services.
 It has also been found that the material which was published after the regime mainly concentrates on requirements and providing value to consumers.
 After that you need to make a comparison between the outcome and research ideology.
 The conclusion drawn from the analysis is that it is a shift in political conditions which has drive formulation of effective communication strategy for national businesses.

 It has been concluded from the above that discourse analysis helps examine the functions of language.
-Another fact which has been concluded from the above is that discourse analysis focuses on the contextual meaning of language.
+Another fact that has been concluded from the above is that discourse analysis focuses on the contextual meaning of language.